SNOMED-Documents/snomed-editorial-guide/electronic-health-applications.md

 Recording a decision to prescribe a medicine might trigger an electronic prescription sent to the pharmacy.
 Receipt of such a prescription might trigger dispensing and stocking activities.

+The relationship of a trigger is an additional characteristic of a code that may be context dependent.

 ### Patient involvement

 Patients may wish to view, and comprehend, their own records.
 For SNOMED CT to meet this requirement, the inclusion of patient-friendly terms should be considered.
 However, this requirement should not take precedence over accurate professional terminology.